-If a panel of the Fitness to Practise Committee has decided that a nurse or midwife’s fitness to practise is impaired, there are a range of sanctions (restrictions) they can impose.
+If a panel of the Fitness to Practise Committee has decided that a nurse, midwife or nursing associate’s fitness to practise is impaired, there are a range of sanctions (restrictions) they can impose.

 These sanctions are made to:

 - maintain public confidence in the professions and the NMC